-Doubling up on Alexa: How to use multiple Amazon Echo and Dots
+Doubling up on Alexa: How to use multiple Amazon Echo devices together

 Using multiple Echo devices as intercoms

 Having multiple Amazon Echo devices in your home also gives you the ability to use them as intercoms around the house.
-If you go into settings in the browser or Alexa App, all you have to do is name your devices according to the room they're in then you can "drop in" on that room from afar.
-This drop in ability lets you use the Echos as a loudspeaker to broadcast your message.
+If you go into settings in the browser or Alexa App, you can name your devices according to the room they're in to make it simple to call that room.

+You can say "Alexa, call my Echo Show" on another Echo elsewhere in the house and it will call the Echo Show so you can speak to whomever is in that room.

-You can do this from your phone by opening the app and clicking the "drop in" button then selecting the relevant Echo you want to talk to.
-This then essentially calls that device from your phone and allows you to speak to whoever is on the other end.
-The same ability is as simple as saying "Alexa, drop in on the bedroom" to another Echo elsewhere in the house.
+You can also do this from your phone by opening the app and clicking the "drop in" button then selecting the relevant Echo you want to talk to.
+This then essentially calls that device from your phone.

 You can already see the possibilities with this system - whether it's buzzing the kitchen to ask if dinner is ready or calling up to your children without having to shout up the stairs.
-It works really well too.
+It works really well too - just make sure you name the devices logically.

 It's worth noting that you can also place calls to Echo owners in your contact list using your Echo device.
 This will allow you to place calls for free to people in other households, which is handy too.